 After months of lockdown and a ban on overnight stays in the UK, our options for a holiday finally opened back up this summer.
-People from the UK are now allowed to travel to a number of countries around the world, without facing quarantine on arrival or on their return.
-Hotels, B&Bs and campsites in England and Scotland are hosting stays again.
+People from the UK were allowed to travel to a number of countries around the world, without facing quarantine on arrival or on their return.
+However, recent changes mean non-essential travel in England has been banned, while people are being asked not to travel between Scotland and England either.

-We’ll keep you updated as the rules change, but for now at least it looks like half-term holidays in Wales are cancelled.
+We’ll keep you updated as the rules change, but for now at least it looks like, outside of the Christmas period, holidays in Wales are cancelled.

 Fancy a trip to Scotland instead?
 Here’s what we know about travel to Scotland right now.